Mqhele-dot/gaia-ai-agent/README.md

 - **Responsive dashboard** – Tabbed layout with dark mode, live metrics, auto-refreshing lists, and searchable capsule history.
-- **Scientific research explorer** – Query open scientific datasets with a curated sustainability fallback so Gaia can surface new ideas responsibly.
+- **Scientific research explorer** – Query open scientific datasets with a curated sustainability fallback so Gaia can surface new ideas responsibly or cycle through trusted topics automatically.
-- **Automation toggles** – Enable auto-analyze, auto-simulate, and auto-learning loops directly from the UI while the status bar highlights the latest action.
+- **Automation toggles** – Enable auto-analyze, auto-simulate, auto-learning, and auto-research loops directly from the UI while the status bar highlights the latest action.

+### Automation & exploration loops

+Enable the toggles in the Agent Actions and Research tabs to let Gaia perform repeat analysis, simulation, learning, and research cycles automatically.
+When auto-research is active, Gaia rotates through a curated list of sustainability topics and queries the Crossref API (falling back to built-in knowledge when the network is unavailable) so fresh insights continue to surface without constant manual input.
+These automations respect the same policy checks and kill-switch state as manual actions.

 ## Project Layout